 Footwear

 You'll likely want to have multiple sets of footwear.
-All should be safety rated
+All should be safety rated:

 • steel-toed rubber boots with winter linings for wet, muddy and cold sites (needed for outdoor labs)